 |50%||If a plan cannot meet any of the criteria above and correct deferrals begin by the last day of the third plan year after the plan year in which the failure first began.|

 In all cases of QNECs (including 0% contributions), the associated match should be contributed as a corrective matching contribution.
 This is calculated using 100% of the missed deferral opportunity no later than the second year following the year in which the error occurred.
 This match can be subject to vesting and placed in the discretionary matching source but should be noted appropriately so it’s not forfeited at year-end (as it may cause the plan’s match verification calculations to exceed the match formula for the year).

 QNECs for missed deferrals must also be contributed no later than the second year following the year in which the error occurred and should also include investment gains for the time period from the original deferral date until the deposit is made.

-Have additional questions?
+Have additional questions and are already a Human Interest customer?
 File a ticket here if you need assistance with your earnings calculation methods.

 Determining the QNEC amount for missed contributions

 What deferral election should be used for the QNEC calculation?

 If the participant has elected a specific percentage to defer, use that.

 If it’s a change to an election that was missed (including missed escalations), the QNEC is based upon the difference between the election used vs. the election requested